 Research suggests that pensioners are missing out on around £5 billion a year by not claiming all the benefits they’re entitled to.

-The GOV.UK Benefits Adviser can help you find out if you’re eligible for benefits such as Pensions Credit, housing benefit and Council Tax benefit.
+This GOV.UK Benefits Calculator can help you find out if you’re eligible for benefits such as Pensions Credit and Housing Benefit.

 Read more in our guide to all the perks, tax credits and benefits available to older households.

 If you think you have an old personal or company pension that you’ve lost track of, you can use the Department of Work and Pensions’ free Pensions Tracing Service.

 You might also want to have a read of our guide to tracing old pensions to learn more about how the process works.

 If you really need to raise some money then moving away to a cheaper area could pay off your debts and perhaps provide a small nest egg.

 But bear in mind that if you’re moving to somewhere unfamiliar you will need to make friends all over again and you could be far away from close family.

 You don’t have to sell your home to downsize – you could rent it out and rent a smaller place.